 - One package of baby wipes

-Initially, the daycare had told us to bring four outfits but that increased to five as they change her clothes once every day.
+Initially, the daycare had told us to bring four outfits but that increased to five as they change her clothes at least once every day (sometimes up to three times!).
 I actually have more daycare clothes ready for her as it can be difficult to keep up with washing everything constantly when you’re working full-time, especially when it’s rainy season.
 Considering how many clothes I had to prepare for daycare, I’m really glad I stocked up on 99 yen clothes from Nishi Matsuya during their summer sale last year!
 (I’ll make sure to tweet about their sale this year, because I’m definitely going, so follow me if you want to stay updated.)
 There also weren’t any strict rules regarding what she couldn’t wear except for no clothing with hoods as other kids could pull it.

 We were asked to label everything so that it wouldn’t get mixed up with another child’s items, and I’m glad we did because they accidentally gave us another girl’s shirt once (even though the size was much larger than my daughter’s).
 For clothing, we chose to order iron-on labels from Rakuten.
 I loved how you could choose from many different designs, it came in different sizes and shapes, and wouldn’t show through clothing.
 However, these labels require you to cut each one out, which is a pain in the butt, and will come off if not ironed on properly.
 They also don’t tend to stay on the outside of socks very well so we ironed them on the inside.
 The rest of her clothing had the labels ironed on the inside as well, usually near the collar of shirts and undergarments as well as the rear inner waistband of pants.